Miller Huggins: Cincinnati Reds (1904–1909)

-Fleischmann, part-owner of the Cincinnati Reds of the National League (NL), kept an eye on Huggins while he played for St. Paul.
 The Reds duly purchased his contract from the Saints before the 1904 season.
 He made his MLB debut on April 15, 1904, and proved very adept at getting on base.
 He batted .264 with the Reds that season and improved in the 1906 season, finishing with a .292 batting average and 41 stolen bases, while spending considerable time developing his upper-body strength.

 Although Huggins hoped to be selected as Ned Hanlon's successor as Cincinnati's manager after the 1907 season, the Reds instead went with John Ganzel.
 In 1908, he played with the Reds in the Cuban-American Major League Clubs Series.
 Hampered by a broken ankle and torn ligaments in his shoulder, he slumped to .209 in 1909.

 St. Louis Cardinals (1910–1917)

 Before the 1910 season, the Reds traded Huggins, along with Frank Corridon and Rebel Oakes, to the St. Louis Cardinals in return for Fred Beebe and Alan Storke.
-He set an MLB record on June 1, 1910 with six plate appearances but no at bats, with four walks and two sacrifice flies.
+He set an MLB record on June 1, 1910, with six plate appearances but no at bats, with four walks and two sacrifice flies.
 In the same year, he batted .265 for the Cardinals and led the NL in walks.

 On July 13, 1911, he tied the NL record for successful fielding chances in a game with 16.
 At the end of the season, he finished sixth in the voting for the Chalmers Award for Most Valuable Player.
 In 1912, he hit over .300 for the first time in his career.
 Huggins became player-manager for the Cardinals after the 1912 season, succeeding Roger Bresnahan.
 Team owner Helene Hathaway Britton preferred Huggins' "gentlemanly" manner over Bresnahan's rougher personality.

 With the acquisition of speed in a trade with the Pittsburgh Pirates, including Dots Miller, Art Butler, Cozy Dolan and Chief Wilson, the Cardinals contended for the NL pennant in 1914.
 Finishing in third place, it was the Cardinals' best finish since 1876, but they fell back to sixth in 1915 and last in 1916.
 When Britton sold the team after that season, she offered Huggins a chance to buy a part of the team.
 While he was attempting to raise money from the Fleischmann family, Britton sold the team to a group headed by Samuel Breadon, who hired Branch Rickey to run the team's day-to-day operations in the front office.

 Huggins had coached the young Rogers Hornsby, helping him to correct his batting stance, and Hornsby duly succeeded him as the team's starting second baseman in 1917 as Huggins ended his playing career.
 He managed the team during 1917, the last year of his contract, but was not retained.